 Pollution from sewage treatment plants or on-site septic systems may be a threat to waterways and human health.
+Council has completed a risk assessment workshop for drinking water supplies in Glen Innes and Deepwater in 2013.

 Residential, commercial, industrial and rural development can lead to litter and pollution entering waterways through the storm water drainage system which may threaten water systems.
 Potential development or degradation of sensitive areas such as wetlands is a threat to the Shire's water systems.
 Increased siltation and turbidity are problems that can be caused from inadequate erosion and sediment control on construction worksites.

 Inefficient water use and consumption for both domestic and industrial uses can lead to water shortages and wastage.

 The CSIRO predict that climate change will lead to more extreme rainfall events, overall drier conditions, warmer water temperatures and reduced stream flows.
 This could lead to an increase in algal blooms, increased salinity problems, water contamination from increased fire activity, ecological impacts from reduced stream flow and less runoff into significant wetlands (CSIRO 2007).
-The Department of Environment, Climate Change and Water predict that by 2050, climate change will lead to a hotter climate (mean minimum temperatures predicted to increase by 2-3°C) an increase in rainfall in all seasons except winter (+5-10% rainfall in summer, autumn and spring, -5-10% rainfall in winter), drier conditions in all seasons except summer (due to increased evaporation), an increase in frequency and intensity of flood-producing rainfall events and a slight increase in water runoff (DECCW 2008a).
+The Department of Environment, Climate Change and Water predict that by 2050, climate change will lead to a hotter climate (mean minimum temperatures predicted to increase by 2-3°C) an increase in rainfall in all seasons except winter (+5-10% rainfall in summer, autumn and spring, -5-10% rainfall in winter), drier conditions in all seasons except summer (due to increased evaporation), an increase in frequency and intensity of floodproducing rainfall events and a slight increase in water runoff (DECCW 2008a).